lvaylet/ros-workspace/src/video2bag/README.md

 # Prerequisites

-- Ubuntu 18.04
+- Ubuntu 18.04 or Ubuntu 16.04
-- ROS Melodic (`ros-melodic-desktop-full` recommended)
+- ROS Melodic (`ros-melodic-desktop-full` recommended) for Ubuntu 18.04 or ROS Kinetic (`ros-kinetic-desktop-full` recommended) for Ubuntu 16.04
 - OpenCV 3

 # Build